prathamsinha2/PDF-and-RAG-QA-System/README.md

 ## Docker Deployment

 To deploy this application using Docker, follow these steps:
-1. Download rag.py, Dockerfile and requirements.txt, save them in the same folder.
+1. Download rag.py, Dockerfile and requirements.txt, from Rag_Project.

 2. Open the terminal and navigate to the particular directory.